pawelblaszczyk5/remix-render/README.md

 - Tailwind for styling with dark mode setup (check out `ThemeSetter` component), also PostCSS for auto-prefixing and minifying
 - Storybook with essential addons for designing components in isolation
 - Express used as node.js framework with strict caching configured
-- GitHub Actions for CI/CD pipeline
+- Github Actions for CI/CD pipeline